Russia's Presidential Election Observers Were Pressured And Intimidated

 Marat Ismailov, the Dagestan election observer, is finally out after the cops tried to arrest him for stopping ballot stuffing and some goons showed up to beat him up.
 He says while this was going on the polling station workers cranked up turnout from 30% to 55% pic.twitter.com/iU8xNZkyCK— max seddon (@maxseddon) March 18, 2018

-By the end of the day, Golos said it registered more than 1,500 violations.
+By the end of the day, Golos said it had registered more than 1,500 violations.
 There were ballot boxes that had papers in them before polls officially opened and video footage of ballot boxes being stuffed, according to Golos.

 There were also reports that concerned the treatment of observers, including denying them access to polling stations, restricting them from taking photos and videos, limiting their ability to move around premises and removing them from polling stations.